EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Landin family, ages, and places of birth**: USBC 1850; NYSC 1855.
 **Baptisms and marriage of Sarah Landin to John Peterson**: All Angels’ Church 1846–1858.
 **Josiah Landin’s land purchases, rental from Zabriskie, and planting business**: Miller 2022, 188–189.
-**Landin’s possible relationship with Zabriskie** inferred by Linn from Zabriskie family wills, Ancestry.com.
+**Landin’s possible relationship with Zabriskie**: inferred by Linn from Zabriskie family wills, Ancestry.com.
+**Linked document**: part of a page of the 1855 New York State Census.

 ### 15. 86th Street